keploy/vscode-extension/README.md

 Keploy is a Visual Studio Code extension designed to help developers record and replay test cases directly within the IDE.

-#### Note:  This extension currently supports only Go programming language.
+#### Note:  This extension currently supports only Go, Node, Python and Java programming language.

 ## Features